-25 Stats on Consumer Shopping Trends for 2019
+25 Stats on Consumer Shopping Trends

 Consumer shopping behaviors are continuously evolving and brands must continuously adapt to meet their expectations.
 Emerging technologies such as voice commerce, social commerce and augmented reality will continue to gain traction in 2019.
 Omnichannel shoppers are demanding both online and offline experiences with brands often using both channels in tandem.

 As you consider your marketing strategies in 2019, here’s a look at 25 stats on the state of consumer shopping today so you can better understand what consumers are looking for and where.

 Online shopping has become a lifestyle – growing at exponential rates.
 The ease of researching, buying, shipping and the huge availability of options from small retailers to large brands is driving more consumers online than ever before.

 1) 57% of consumers prefer to shop online, 31% of consumers prefer visiting the physical shop, while 12% of consumers said both ways are the same for them.
 (Bizfeel)

 2) About one-third of consumers said the top reason to shop online is the ability to shop 24/7 (32%), followed by lower price (29%), convenient (22%), and save time (17%).
 (Bizfeel)